 and for derailleur gears, here:

-In the next article in this series, John Brooking describes three approaches to riding in the real world.
+In the next article in this series, John Brooking describes emergency maneuvers.